CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 ### Dataset and variables metadata

-The Data Observatory catalog is not only a repository of curated spatial datasets, it also contains valuable information that helps us better understand the underlying data for every dataset, so you can make an informed decision on what data best fits your problem.
+The Data Observatory catalog is not only a repository of curated spatial datasets, it also contains valuable information that helps us better understand the underlying data for each dataset, so you can make an informed decision on what data best fits your problem.

 Some of the augmented metadata you can find for each dataset in the catalog is:

 - `head` and `tail` methods to get a glimpse of the actual data.
-This helps you to understand the available columns, data types, etc. allowing you to start modelling your problem right away.
+This helps understand the available columns, data types, etc. allowing you to start modelling your problem right away.
 - `geom_coverage` to visualize the geographic coverage of the data in the `Dataset` on a map.
 - `counts`, `fields_by_type` and a full `describe` method with stats of the actual values in the dataset, such as: average, stdev, quantiles, min, max, median for each of the variables in the dataset.